tw: child abuse/physical abuse (discussed, incl. cultural differences), smoking, police violence referenced, severe PTSD flashback, death/grief

 They handed me one and I promised myself internally that after this, I’d stick to quitting.
 It’d been a stressful couple of weeks.
 It was fine.

 I nodded, following Avery back to the car.
-Will was still sulking, so without thinking about it too much, I slid into the front seat next to Avery.
+Despite what they’d said, Will was still sulking, so without thinking about it too much, I slid into the front seat next to Avery.
 Avery started up the car, and then I started to panic.
 I could just get out and get into the back.
 It was fine.
-It was-
+It was—

 The car started moving, and I looked away from the windshield.
 Brick wall.
 I just had to think about a brick wall and neither of them would notice.
-Mary had a little lamb little lamb little lamb something strange in the neighborhood something weird and it don’t look good- Every earworm I could think of, old memes mixed with nursery rhymes, piled on top of each other.
-Kesha songs with Justin Bieber and Britney Spears – apparently it didn’t matter how much you hated pop music, a certain amount of it ended up in your head anyway – and Jingle Bells clashed with The Lonely Island.
+Mary had a little lamb little lamb little lamb who you gonna call—Every earworm I could think of, old memes mixed with nursery rhymes, piled on top of each other.
+Kesha songs with Justin Bieber and Britney Spears—apparently it didn’t matter how much you hated pop music, a certain amount of it ended up in your head anyway—and Jingle Bells clashed with The Lonely Island.

 It was working, maybe.
 I was too busy driving myself slowly crazy to worry about anything else.